exercism/v3/languages/csharp/exercises/concept/casting/.docs/instructions.md

-Our football club (first encountered in (cross-ref-tba)) is soaring in the leagues, and you have been invited to do some more work, this time on the security pass printing system.
+Our football club (first encountered in (TODO cross-ref-tba)) is soaring in the leagues, and you have been invited to do some more work, this time on the security pass printing system.

 The class hierarchy of the backroom staff is as follows

 ```
-Team Support (interface)
+TeamSupport (interface)
 ├ Chairman
 ├ Manager
 └ Staff (abstract)